ChrisWebFirst/Portfolio/README.md

 ## NAVIGATION

 Navigation of this site is made easy by the links at the top of every page.
 If you are on a mobile device press the icon at the top to view a list of all the pages.
+- The navigation bar is loaded via javascript so the nav bar isn't dubplicated on every page of the project
+-
 ## PAGE FEATURES

 Home Page